ScilifelabDataCentre/data.scilifelab.se/content/guidance/e-infrastructure.md

 ### Berzelius

-[Berzelius](https://nsc.liu.se/systems/berzelius/) is a GPU-rich NVIDIA DGX system based at the National Supercomputer Centre at Linköping University (NSC-LiU).
-It is primarily intended for simulation and analysis, and is financed by the Wallenberg AI, Autonomous Systems and Software Program.
-Berzelius is primarily intended for AI/ML research but is also open for applications from other sorts of projects.
+[Berzelius](https://nsc.liu.se/systems/berzelius/) is Sweden’s flagship AI/ML supercomputing infrastructure.
+It is a GPU-rich NVIDIA DGX system based at the National Supercomputer Centre at Linköping University (NSC-LiU), and was donated by the Knut and Alice Wallenberg foundation.
+Whilst Berzelius is primarily intended for AI/ML research, it is also open for applications from other sorts of projects.
+For details on project eligibility and allocation criteria, please refer to the [Berzelius Resource Allocation](https://www.nsc.liu.se/support/systems/berzelius-resource-allocation/) page.

+SciLifeLab and NSC-LiU collaborate to provide a dedicated user support team embedded within NSC-LiU.
+The team ensures that users can fully leverage Berzelius to produce cutting-edge life science research by:

+- Providing user support to life science researchers running computational workflows on Berzelius.
+- Assisting with software optimisation, reproducibility, and scalability.
+- Offering training and outreach to promote efficient and sustainable use of HPC resources.

+Feel free to contact the Berzelius support team at [berzelius-support@nsc.liu.se](mailto:berzelius-support@nsc.liu.se).

 Applications to use Berzelius should be submitted through the SUPR Portal.
-Please see our section on [applying for resources via SUPR](#applying-for-resources-via-the-supr-portal) below for information on how to apply.
+Please the below section on [applying for resources via SUPR](#applying-for-resources-via-the-supr-portal) for information on how to apply.

 ### LUMI